Skip to content

 What is a Friar?

-A Franciscan friar is a member of a religious order called the Order of Friars Minor* founded by St. Francis of Assisi over 800 years ago.
-Men, who take the vows of poverty, chastity, and obedience, seek to follow the manner of life that St. Francis led.
-Our order is a mendicant religious order of men who therefore depend directly on the charity of the people for their livelihood.
+A Franciscan friar is a member of the Order of Friars Minor, a religious order founded by St. Francis of Assisi more than 800 years ago.
+Friars profess vows of poverty, chastity, and obedience as they seek to follow the Gospel in the manner of St. Francis.

 What Makes Us Different?